dbalatero/balatero.com/src/writings/vim/fzf-ripgrep-proximity-sort.md

 ---

-I work in a large monorepo, and I was pretty sick of typing my team's project directory whenever I wanted to use FZF to search for and open another file.
+I work in a large monorepo, and I was pretty sick of typing my team's project directory whenever I wanted to use [fzf.vim](https://github.com/junegunn/fzf.vim) to search for and open another file.

 Enter [proximity-sort](https://github.com/jonhoo/proximity-sort).
 This tool will sort a list of files by the proximity to a given file.